MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/verification.md

     * Happy day
     * Payment expire
     * User reject
-2. Let request expire and see succesfull failedPaymentCallback (only if failedPaymenCallback is utilized)
+2. Let request expire and see successful failedPaymentCallback (only if failedPaymenCallback is utilized)
 3. Perform multiple authorization attempts for the same payment
-4. Accept payment with a not working card (e.g. no funds) and check that a PATCH on authorisationAttempt is made with succeed: false with a meaningfull responseCode
+4. Accept payment with a not working card (e.g. no funds) and check that a PATCH on authorisationAttempt is made with succeed: false with a meaningful responseCode
 5. We will ask you to capture and afterwards refund one of the test payments (the rest of the payments should be cancelled or expire)
 6. Confirm implementation of 3DS, VTS and Dankort SCA implementation
 7. Go through merchant documentation.
 Please see below for details.